tasmota/docs/docs/openHAB.md

 The "open Home Automation Bus" ([openHAB](http://www.openhab.org/)) is an open source, technology agnostic home automation platform which runs as the center of your smart home.
-Besides 200 other add-ons for all kinds of technologies, openHAB provides an MQTT add-on ("binding") to interface with systems like Tasmota.
+Besides more than 400 other add-ons for all kinds of technologies, openHAB provides an MQTT add-on ("binding") to interface with systems like Tasmota.

-By following the guide below you'll be able to observe, control and manage your Tasmotamodules from your openHAB system.
+By following the guide below you'll be able to observe, control and manage your Tasmota modules from your openHAB system.
 If you are new to openHAB, please learn about the basic concepts and the initial setup.
 The below article will not cover any basics which are out of scope to the Tasmota integration.

 **Example Result:**
 The screenshot of an openHAB Sitemap below features a few Sonoff modules for lighting, two modified Sonoff Basic with sensors for temperature and humidity readings and two Sonoff Pow for power measurements of a washing machine and dishwasher: